Staff and Board

 In his free time, Clint still loves spending time outdoors camping, rock climbing, and adventuring with his pups.
 At home, Clint spends his free time cooking and binge reading non-fiction books.
 He loves music of all sorts and has recently taken on learning the banjo.

-Dalziel Dominguez, Lead Collaborator
+Dalziel Dominguez, Co-Collaborator

 Dalziel is a Southwest native originally from Yuma, Arizona.
 He came to Tucson in 2006 and was captivated by the rich Sonoran Desert that thrives in this region.
 He attended the University of Arizona where he graduated with a Bachelor of Science in biology with a minor in chemistry.